BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Additional Resources
-If you want to some more complex examples of boards designed in this HDL, check out:
+For some more complex examples of boards designed in this HDL, check out:
 - [Keyboard](examples/test_keyboard.py): the fabbed-out version of this example, with a few more features and different choices of parts.
 - [LED Matrix](examples/test_ledmatrix.py): a charlieplexed LED matrix, using a parameterized charlieplexing LED array generator.
 - [Seven Segment Clock](examples/test_seven_segment.py): an IoT (ESP32S3) seven-segment LED clock, using individually-addressable RGBs for each segment.